We take action in collaboration with suppliers to solve various social and environmental issues.

 We also hold annual procurement policy briefings to raise understanding of our management policies, annual business policies, and basic procurement policy and to deepen mutual understanding and trust.
 We also award suppliers that have achieved excellent results in initiatives (CSR, safety, quality, delivery date, price, etc.) that we expect from our suppliers.

-In fiscal 2023, we will actively promote procurement activities that focus on the three challenges of: achieving stable procurement throughout the supply chain; strengthening the business infrastructure (QCDS) for mutual development; and engaging in SDGs initiatives to cater to the needs of society and stakeholders.
+In fiscal 2024, we conduct procurement activities with a focus on three priority initiatives: achieving stable procurement throughout the entire supply chain, reinforcing business foundations (QCDS) for mutual development, and working toward achieving the SDGS, carbon neutrality, and digital transformation according to the needs of society and stakeholders.

 We will work to create better partnerships with our suppliers, and contribute to people, society, and the global environment through sustainable procurement.